CorinnaK/we-watch/README.md

 Users can click here to read more about the app and to contact us!
 ****
 ## Code Citations

+Entire Project relied on teachings by the TechCareers instructors - Video Recording, GitHub examples and HomeWork Help sessions
+Thank you James, Tammy, Warren, Aaron, and Bo.

 *Controllers > UserController.cs*

 citation 1 - line #